codeofmohit/qp-react-assessment/README.md

    - error handling added in form ✅
    - data persistence added via localStorage ✅
    - simultanious CRUD in localStorage to keep data uniformity ✅
+   - pagination added via react-paginate after more then 10 items, for enhancing performance ✅

 4. Bug fixes ❌

    - on marking down complete, after reloading, need to click 2 times to change
+   - dark mode not coming on full body